Register to get access to free programming courses with interactive exercises

 └── node_modules/

 Note that the file is in the layout-project/ directory, not src/.
-These things are very important because the location of the file affects how we'll specify paths.
-If you see that the build isn't going well, or that something is going wrong, first check the location of the gulpfile.js file and the paths that are written there.
-You may encounter this problem if you've copied a file from another project.
+These things are important because the file location affects how we specify paths.
+If you see that, the build isn't going well.
+When something is going wrong, first check the gulpfile.js file location and the paths written there.
+You may encounter this problem when you copy a file from another project.

-The entire gulpfile.js file can be roughly divided into three parts:
+We can roughly divide the entire gulpfile.js file into three parts:

 • Connecting the necessary components for operation